KevinKien/asynchronous-execution-simulation/README.md

    ./asynchronous-execution-simulation
    ```

-## Configuration Parameters
+## Configuration Customization

-You can adjust the following parameters in the `config/config.go` file:
+Open the config/config.go file to adjust parameters:
 - `NumValidators`: Number of validators in the network
-- `NumTransactions`: Number of transactions to generate
+- `NumTransactions`: Number of transactions to create
-- `BlockSize`: Maximum number of transactions per block
+- `BlockSize`: Maximum transactions in a block
-- `ExecutionDelay`: Number of blocks (D) between execution and verification
+- `ExecutionDelay`: Block delay D between execution and verification
-- `BlockInterval`: Time between block proposals
-- `QuorumPercentage`: Required percentage of validators for consensus
-- `SpeculativeEnabled`: Whether to enable speculative execution
+- `ParallelExecutionEnabled`: Enable/disable parallel execution
+- `ParallelWorkers`: Number of parallel threads
+- `OptimizeTransactionOrder`: Enable/disable transaction order optimization

-## Simulation Output
+## Performance Measurement

-The simulation outputs several visualizations:
+The project includes benchmarking tools to compare performance between sequential and parallel execution:
+- `Execution Time`: Compares total time and average time per transaction
+- `Conflict Detection`: Number and percentage of conflicts between transactions
+- `Speedup Ratio`: Performance improvement level of parallel execution

+Results are displayed after each block and in a final summary report.

+## Sample Transactions for Testing
+The simulation generates various transaction patterns to test parallel execution performance:
+- `Independent Transactions`: Transactions between unrelated accounts
+- `Sequential Transactions`: Multiple transactions from the same sender
+- `Circular Transactions`: Chain of transactions forming a circle (A->B->C->A)
+- `Many-to-One Transactions`: Multiple senders, one receiver
+- `One-to-Many Transactions`: One sender, multiple receivers

+## Results and Analysis
+After running the simulation, you will receive:
-1. **Blockchain State**: Current height, account balances, and block status
+- `Blockchain State`: Current state, account balances, and block status
-2. **Blockchain Timeline**: Timestamps for each block's state transitions
+- `Blockchain Timeline`: Timeline for each block
-3. **Transaction Flow**: Distribution of transactions across blocks
+- `Transaction Flow`: Distribution of transactions across blocks
-4. **Validator Statistics**: Block proposals and voting activity
-5. **Execution Statistics**: Delays and lags between consensus and execution

-## Implementation Details
+- `Validator Statistics`: Statistics on validator activities
+- `Execution Statistics`: Execution time and delay statistics
+- `Performance Comparison`: Sequential vs parallel performance comparison

-### Block Lifecycle
+## Block Lifecycle
 Each block goes through the following states:

-1. **Proposed**: Block is created and proposed by the current leader
+- `Proposed`: Block is created and proposed by the leader
-2. **Voted**: Block received enough votes from validators (quorum)
+- `Voted`: Block receives sufficient votes from validators
-3. **Finalized**: Block cannot be reverted (happens when next block is voted)
+- `Finalized`: Block cannot be reversed (occurs when the next block is voted)
-4. **Verified**: Execution is complete and state is updated
+- `Verified`: Execution is complete and state is updated

-### Asynchronous Execution Process

-1. When a block is finalized, it enters the execution queue
-2. Transactions in the block are executed against the state
-3. A new state root is calculated and stored
-4. The block is verified once execution is complete
+## Synchronization and Error Handling

+- If a node detects its merkle root doesn't match the consensus merkle root after D blocks, it will rollback to the last verified state and re-execute
+- In case of conflicting transactions during parallel execution, the system will re-execute affected transactions sequentially

+## Compatibility with Design Document
+This simulation is built to fully demonstrate the process described in the design document, including:
+- PoA consensus mechanism
+- Asynchronous execution with D blocks delay
-5. Future blocks include the delayed state root for verification
+- Delayed merkle root for state verification
+- Parallel execution with conflict detection

 ## Notes

-This is a simplified simulation designed for educational purposes.
-In a production environment, you would need to implement:
+This is a simplified simulation to illustrate concepts.
+In a real production environment, you would need:

 - Network communication between nodes
-- Persistence for blockchain and state
+- Blockchain and state persistence
-- More sophisticated mempool management
+- Improved mempool management
 - Advanced error handling and recovery mechanisms
-- Cryptographic operations with proper security measures
+- Enhanced cryptographic security measures

-## License

-MIT License